go-pdf-sign/go-pdf-sign/README.md

 >>
 ```

-The __Document Catalog__ is the root of the objects in the PDF document and it's specified by the __/Root__ elment in the __Trailer__ section.
+The __Document Catalog__ is the root of the objects in the PDF document and it's specified by the __/Root__ element in the __Trailer__ section.
 We see the Root Dictionary is the object number 18.
 There is additional information in object number 7.

 The Root element is an indirect object.
 Objects in a PDF can be __indirect__.
 An indirect object is a numbered object represented with keywords __obj__ and __endobj__.
 The 18 is the Object ID and the 0 is the generation number.
 The letter R indicates that this is a reference to another object.